hhzrabbit/teamshell/README.md

 * exits at SIGINT
 * redirects > and <
 * understands ~ to mean the home directory
+* will not break if command entered has extraneous spaces

 ### Unsuccessful Features